tednguyendev/nimble_challenge_fe/README.md

-# [WIP] Documentation
+# Documentation
-Please read the README at the [backend github repo](https://github.com/tednguyendev/nimble_challenge) for all the informations related to this project.
+Please read the README at the [Backend repo](https://github.com/tednguyendev/nimble_challenge) for all the informations related to this project.